New Jersey Criminal Defense Attorneys

 Parole & Warrants in New Jersey

-We can also provide options for those with outstanding warrants or those who ran into issues with their parole.
-Often, a proactive approach can be a beneficial solution to avoiding further penalties.
+Our criminal defense attorneys can also provide options for those with outstanding warrants in New Jersey or those who ran into issues with their parole.
+Often, a proactive approach can be a beneficial solution to avoiding further criminal penalties.

 Parole brings strict requirements that result in further legal trouble if they are violated.
 However, parole requirements may have been violated accidentally, or there was a simple misunderstanding with your parole officer.

-In this case, we can clear up any issues and provide a solution to prevent further infractions on your record.
+In this case, our defense attorneys can clear up any issues and provide a solution to prevent further infractions on your record.

 Sometimes, you may not even know a warrant is out for your arrest, which leads to police showing up at work or home to arrest you.
-However, if you know that you have a warrant, being proactive can prevent issues down the road.
+However, if you know that you have a warrant in New Jersey, being proactive can prevent issues down the road.

 New Jersey Criminal Defense Process